cpbotha/obsidian-ai-chat-as-md/README.md

 - Install plugin via community plugins (once approved)
 - In Obsidian settings, under `AI Chat as Markdown` configure API Host (e.g. `https://api.openai.com/`), API key (`sk-xxxxx`), model name (e.g. `gpt-4o`)
-- In your Obsidian note, add example text `# My heading\nAre you there?`, position cursor inside, then in edit mode invoke via command palette `AI Chat as Markdown: Send current thread to AI`.
+- In your Obsidian note, add example text `# My heading\nAre you there?`, position cursor inside, then, **in edit mode**, invoke via command palette `AI Chat as Markdown: Send current thread to AI`.
 Answer should appear under new sub-heading titled `## AI`.
+  - You could also just select some text, and then invoke `AI Chat as Markdown: Send selected text to AI and append the response`.

 ## Manually installing the plugin